Data-Sciecne-Applications/clustering-assignment/README.md

 The code can be run in Colab or local Jupyter Notebook.

 The data modelling and result outputs are in main.ipynb.
+The main.ipynb consists of feature engineering, data modelling, score displays for Kappa, Silhouette and Rand Index.
+Sicne we only have LDA model that can produce topics, we only provide the best coherence score for the LDA model.
+Further details of the coherence pattern can be found in LDA/LDA_ipynb.ipynb.

 Error analysis can be found at the end of main.ipynb and LDA/lda_erroranalysis.ipynb